raiden-network/raiden/raiden/ui/web/README.md

 > **./node_modules/.bin/ng**

-* You can also run it with a simple
+* You can also run *serve* command with

 > **npm start**

+* You can build production-ready UI files with

+**npm run build:prod**

+It'll lay in the `dist` subfolder, and can be served directly by flask API.

 * Inside the folder src/assets/config we have a config.development.json.
 This file contains configuration details about host port etc for the raiden as well as geth because we query both the api servers simultaneously.
 We need to change this file so that it can pick up details according our local configuration.
 ```